Corey Seager Player Props: Rangers vs. Angels

 Corey Seager At The Plate

+- Seager has reached base via a hit in 27 games this season (of 34 played), and had multiple hits in 13 of those games.

-- He has gone deep in 21.2% of his games this season, and 4.7% of his plate appearances.
+- Looking at the 34 games he has played this year, he's homered in seven of them (20.6%), and in 4.5% of his trips to the dish.

-- In 51.5% of his games this year, Seager has had at least one RBI.
-He's picked up more than one in 27.3% and driven in three or more of his team's runs in five contests.
+- Seager has driven in a run in 17 games this season (50.0%), including nine games with more than one RBI (26.5%).
+He has also driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.